Laesod/massimoronca.it/_posts/2013-11-04-go-introduction.md

 ---
 layout: post
 title: I tried Go and I liked it
-excerpt: Created inside Google by Ken Thompson and Rob Pike, fathers of Unix and UTF-8, to overcome the limitations of C++ \(compile times being the most annoying\), Go is a concurrent, garbage-collected language with fast compilation.
+excerpt: Go is a concurrent, garbage-collected language with fast compilation.
 This article will introduce you to the main language features and present you real life code snippets.
 source-name: MIKAMAYHEM
 source-url: http://dev.mikamai.com/post/65984358855/i-tried-go-and-i-liked-it
 ---